 Beauty and skincare is highly suitability-driven.
 A product can be technically available and still be a poor fit for the user’s skin type, tone, concern, age, routine, scent preference, or ingredient sensitivity.
 The citation pattern reflects that complexity.

-What the data suggests
+What the citation and Gen AI traffic data suggests

+PDPs matter, but they sit alongside beauty education, routine content, how-to guides, social/video/community sources, beauty media, specialist sources, and review ecosystems.
 AI platforms appear to rely on evidence that connects product attributes to personal suitability: skin type, shade, undertone, finish, concern, ingredient, formulation, routine step, and alternatives.

 What to prioritize